 BeePre2 300B Preamplifier Kit

-The basic form of the newly redesigned BeePre 300B preamp, known as BeePre 2, is ready for orders.
+The basic form of the newly redesigned BeePre 300B preamp, known as BeePre 2, is now shipping.
+Demand is pretty high and delivery is running about four weeks give or take a week.
 Prototype pictured here includes upgrades that will be available in the near future.
-Introductory pricing of this first production run of the basic BeePre2 is $1199, $100 off the regular price.
-Shipping of the first kits is estimated to begin in late January/early February 2021.

 The BeePre 300B preamp has been Bottlehead’s top line preamp for several years now.
 The idea was to produce a single gain stage tube preamp with a low output impedance and gobs of drive to work with amps like the Kaijui 300B and MonAmour 2A3 amps – which we achieved.
 BeePre 2 takes this concept and refines the circuit and layout for better sound, an easier build, lower noise, the capability of working with solid state and push pull tube power amps (with the addition of upcoming upgrades), and more reliable performance worldwide with a universal power transformer.